 Zimbabwe’s languages fall into three main groups.
-The majority of the country’s languages below to the Bantu language family tree.
+The majority of the country’s languages belong to the Bantu language family tree.
 The exceptions are Koisan, which is one of the Khoisan languages, and English, which is a West Germanic tongue.

-Along the country’s eastern border, there are sizeable pockets of Senga, Manyika, Ndau and Shona speakers.
+Along the country’s eastern border, there are sizeable pockets of Senga, Manyika, Ndau, and Shona speakers.

-Moving to the south, Zimbabwe has clusters of Tswa, Tswana and Venda speakers.
+Moving to the south, Zimbabwe has clusters of Tswa, Tswana, and Venda speakers.

-To the west of the Zimbabwean language map, Nambya, Kalanga and Koisan speakers are to be found, along with Tonga speakers in the northwest.
+To the west of the Zimbabwean language map, Nambya, Kalanga, and Koisan speakers are to be found, along with Tonga speakers in the northwest.

-Like the languages of so many countries in the planet’s most linguistically diverse region, languages in Zimbabwe have huge political, historical and cultural connotations.
+Like the languages of so many countries in the planet’s most linguistically diverse region, languages in Zimbabwe have huge political, historical, and cultural connotations.
 On the subject of other languages in Africa, by the way, you can click the link below for more info.